Searching for superconductivity in doped triangular lattice Kitaev magnets

+Since our VUMPS simulations show that superconductivity seems to be absent in the pure doped Kitaev model, we analyze the impact of an additional nearest-neighbor attractive interaction, possibly induced by phonons.
+For a sufficiently strong attractive interaction, we find evidence for induced $d$-wave pairing.
+Our results may have broader implications for phonon-induced long-range attraction \cite{Wang2021b, Qu2022, Wang2025c} which could be relevant to extended Hubbard models for moir\'e transition metal dichalcogenides \cite{Zhou2022, Chen2023b}, and experiments on such materials \cite{Ciorciaro2023}.
+Our work highlights the importance of newly developed numerical VUMPS algorithms, demonstrating its strengths and value in complementing MFT with careful studies of SC and competing orders in strongly correlated electronic systems with gapless phases.

-\textit{Model Hamiltonian.|} The physics of doped Mott insulators relies on the competition between magnetic exchanges and kinetic energy.
+\textit{Model Hamiltonian.} The physics of doped Mott insulators relies on the competition between magnetic exchanges and kinetic energy.
 We begin with the Kitaev spin model on the triangular lattice in the undoped limit

-with $\alpha_{\br\br'} = \{x,y,z \} $ for the three bond directions.
+with $\mu_{\br\br'} = \{x,y,z \} $ for the three bond directions.
+These directions are $\hat{x} \!=\! (\frac{1}{2}, -\frac{\sqrt{3}}{2}), \hat{y} \!=\! (\frac{1}{2}, \frac{\sqrt{3}}{2}), \textrm{and } \hat{z} \!=\!
+(1,0)$.
 The classical ground state for $K > 0$ is a nematic with broken spin-lattice rotation symmetry, featuring pockets of stripe AFM order along various directions without long-range magnetic order \cite{Catuneanu2015}.
 The $K < 0$ classical ground state lies at the boundary of FM and stripe AFM orders \cite{Catuneanu2015}.
-In the quantum limit, previous studies considered the possibility of a chiral spin liquid phase for the $K > 0$ case \cite{Li2015}, although more recent consensus is that the ground state is magnetically ordered: a period-2 stripe AFM for $K > 0$ and a ferromagnet for $K < 0$ \cite{Becker2015, Li2016, Maksimov2019, Wang2021a}.
+In the quantum limit, previous studies considered the possibility of a chiral spin liquid phase for the $K > 0$ case \cite{Li2015}, although recent consensus is that the ground state is magnetically ordered: a period-2 stripe AFM for $K > 0$ and a ferromagnet for $K < 0$ \cite{Becker2015, Li2016, Maksimov2019, Wang2021a}.

 To include mobile charge carriers in the system, we introduce an isotropic kinetic hopping term parameterized by $t$ terms, as a generalization of the $t$-$J$ model.

 where $\mathcal{P}$ is the Gutwziller projection that projects out doubly occupied sites to account for the large local Hubbard repulsion.
 We fix $t=1$ and tune the ratio $K/t$ and dopant concentration $\delta = 1 - n$, with $\delta > 0$ and $\delta <0$ corresponding to hole and electron doping respectively.